yoo2001818/react-sheetify/DESIGN.md

 Although 'useEvents' hooks may be available later, this is not available for now...
 It's inevitable to directly inject the event listeners.

+## Data flow
+React-sheetify usually doesn't need to update the React state.
+However, if we use context naively, we'll end up updating React components every time we register / unregister the node.
+This will obviously end up in infinite loop.

+Instead of doing that, we need to handle every state on our own.
+We need to handle registering of the components, and receive focus / blur events from them.

+If the component reports arrow keys, or any other keys that involves other columns, we need to locate the column in the registry and 'wake' them up.

+Therefore, we have internal state, yet we don't need to interface directly with React.

+If we need to directly update React state, we can issue a signal to tell React to fetch data from the data store.